top of page

 Scandia Wood-Blackwell

-What began as a stained glass hobby for Scandia eventually led to a rewarding career working for the art glass manufacturers themselves.
-First as Marketing Manager for Spectrum Glass Co. (maker of System 96®), followed by a supporting role with the new owner of the product lines, Oceanside Glass & Tile.
-During those 14 years she gained invaluable experience and a deeper knowledge about the base materials she uses.
+Originally stained glass was a hobby for Scandia in her off-work hours as a Creative Director and Strategic Planner in the advertising industry.
+Fortunately, her passion for glass would eventually lead her to a rewarding new career working for the art glass manufacturers themselves.
+First as Marketing Manager for Spectrum Glass Co. (maker of System 96®), followed by a supporting role with the new owner/manufacturer of the product lines, Oceanside Glass & Tile.
+During her 16 years working in the industry, she gained invaluable experience and a deeper knowledge about the base materials she uses in her own glass art.

 Scandia earned a Bachelor of Fine Arts (Studio Arts) from The University of Texas at Austin.
-Her focus was Illustration and Intaglio Printmaking (Engravings, Dry Points and Etchings).
+Her focus was Illustration and Intaglio Printmaking (copper plate engravings & dry points, as well as zinc plate etchings).

 A fused glass painting with Birch trees and snow capped mountain peaks in the distance, made by the artist, Scandia Wood.